petertwigg/petertwigg.github.io/index.md

 Introducing myself and sharing some of my personal journey on my meditation path.
 I hope you can find my channel useful in your own meditation practice.

 ##### Latest Videos - Refer to [Posts](/blog) for a complete list
+{% include video.html id="wMTWEmIGXcg" title="Spiritual Perspectives: What Are Subtle Bodies?" %}
+We describe our human subtle (spiritual) bodies and how they work.
+Tips, techniques & context to help improve your meditation.
+#context #technique

 {% include video.html id="DLyeAHBXZ4I" title="Meditation & Mindfulness For Change" %}
 We explore meditation & mindfulness as powerful vehicles for changing aspects of your way of being in the world - emotions, reactions & persona.
 #technique #context #meditation #mindfulness #change #emotions #persona

-{% include video.html id="1_1hMrzyiXY" title="Drugs & Meditation " %}
-Exploring the impact of recreational & medicinal drugs on meditation.
-#tips #context

 ##### Online Meditation Courses
 Coming Soon.